kedro-org/kedro/docs/source/kedro_project_setup/starters.md

 # Kedro starters

+A Kedro starter is a [Cookiecutter](https://cookiecutter.readthedocs.io/en/1.7.2/) template that contains the boilerplate code for a Kedro project.
+Metaphorically, they are similar to using a template while building a blog or a website.
 Kedro starters provide pre-defined example code and configuration that can be reused, for example:

 * As template code for a typical Kedro project
 * To add a `docker-compose` setup to launch Kedro next to a monitoring stack